 Most passionfruit sold to gardeners is grafted onto disease-resistant rootstock.
 But with good drainage, seed-grown plants can be vigorous and productive and are not prone to suckering like the grafted ones.
+The most common variety of passionfruit available in New Zealand is Black Beauty.
+This plant is self-fertile, so ideal for local gardens, and blooms with white and purple flowers, and once ripe, the fruit is a dark purple.

 Thankfully, passionfruit vines grow easily from seed, especially in tropical or sub-tropical climates.
 They thrive in temperate regions, as well.
-While not every passionfruit variety comes ‘true from seed’ (which means it produces fruit that’s the same as the parent) many do, especially black passionfruit.
+While not every passionfruit variety comes ‘true from seed’ (which means it produces fruit that’s the same as the parent), many do, especially black passionfruit.

-How to grow passion fruit
+How to grow passionfruit

 Keep the root system in mind when feeding a passionfruit vine.
 Spread the fertiliser and mulch over the entire root system, not just around the base of the stem.
-Passionfruit thrive on a diet of pelletised chicken manure or any fertiliser designed to encourage flowering and fruiting, such as citrus food.
+Passionfruit thrives on a diet of pelletised chicken manure or any fertiliser designed to encourage flowering and fruiting, such as citrus food.

 Apply fertiliser in spring and then every four weeks through summer.
 Always water well when applying fertiliser.
 It can take 12–18 months for a newly planted vine to reach fruiting size, although some flowers may be produced in summer or early autumn.